zueDS/JSPractice/README.md

 # JSPractice

-All functinality of JavaScript & Modern JavaScript
+All functinality of JavaScript & Modern JavaScript.